-So today, what this article is going to do is talk through the Boss Katana amp range.
-We’ll see how each one might suit your needs, from the teeny tiny Katana Mini all the way up to the all-new Katana Artist flagship combo.
+If all this information overload has you wondering, “which Katana is right for me?” then you’re in the right place!
+Today, what this article is going to do is talk through the BOSS Katana amp range.
+We’ll see how each one might suit your needs, from the teeny tiny Katana Mini all the way up to the Katana Artist flagship combo.

 And for your convenience, at the end of the post, there’s a handy table comparing the key features of the whole range against each other.
 Go on, skip straight to it – but come back and have a read/listen once you have.